Alexmhack/django_library/README.md

 we have set and an error page occurs because we have no urls set in catalog.py

 Genre model will have a name field and __str__ method

+In Book model, author has ForeignKey because a author can have many books but a book can have only one author and, Author as a string because it has not been declared yet in the file (in practice a book might have multiple authors, but not in this implementation!)

+genre is a manytomany field because a book can have many genres and a genre can be for many books

+you can use html in help_text argument

+UUIDField is used for id field to set it as the primary_key of the model